MineralsCloud/EquationsOfState.jl/docs/src/Find.md

 equation of state.
 A result is not always guaranteed, especially when the equation of state is not a monotonic function of volume.
 However, according to experience, `P(V)` relation is usually a monotonic function.
-So we suggest using `PressureForm` to find the corresponding volume.
+So we suggest using `Pressure` to find the corresponding volume.

 ## Usage